How to Retain Your IT Staff In a Competitive Environment

 Nourish the Right Kind of Culture

 We’ve touched upon the importance of keeping the company culture at a high level in the previous section, and we’d like to elaborate some more on this topic.
-First off, any company leader or a manager needs to think critically about the type of environment she or he wants to create.
-There’s a certain art to retaining your best IT staff since you need to find the perfect balance between multiple things.
+First off, any company leader or manager needs to think critically about the type of environment she or he wants to create.
+There’s a certain art to retaining your best IT staff, since you need to find the perfect balance between multiple things.
 Paying someone good money is great, but no one likes to work in a toxic environment either.

 Making people feel at home is probably one of the best recipes overall for prospering and being successful.
 Although this can be quite hard to achieve, and each situation is different, there are some things that are universally applicable.

 For instance, make sure to organize team meetings where everyone can brainstorm about future projects.
 Other than this, stay away from cheesy corporate team-building events and focus on building a community of people who can rely on each other to get the work done properly instead.
-You should also pay attention to your employees’ needs, by listening to what’s actually important to them.
+You should also pay attention to your employees’ needs by listening to what’s actually important to them.

 Coach and Retrain Your Staff Members From Time to Time

 A big part of listening to your employees’ needs consists of giving your staff members a chance to learn new things and grow as human beings.
-This is especially important in the IT world, where things are changing and happening so fast, that it’s fairly easy to lose track of the latest tech trends.
-For instance, if someone wants to get back to work after a career break or maternity leave, offer them training and an upskilling program that’s going to make this transition go as smooth as possible.
+This is especially important in the IT world, where things are changing and happening so fast that it’s fairly easy to lose track of the latest tech trends.
+For instance, if someone wants to get back to work after a career break or maternity leave, offer them training and an upskilling program that’s going to make this transition go as smoothly as possible.

 Other than this, you can also provide your employees with the opportunity to grow and develop in other areas that aren’t strictly related to their jobs.
-Ask around and see what are people in the office generally interested in.
+Ask around and see what people in the office are generally interested in.
 This could be anything from learning a new language to pottery classes.
 The most important thing to remember here is that you want not only to retain your current staff but to create that much sought-after buzz which can attract and inspire others to join you.

 Lead By Example and Be Transparent